 We have a very experienced and dedicated Industrial Disease team.
 They are able to identify whether a claim is likely to be viable at an early stage and give advice accordingly.

 The team works with an extensive network of orthopaedic surgeons, have dealt with a number of claims in all areas of Industrial Disease and achieved great success for our clients.

-For further advice regarding Cumulative Back Injuries, get in touch today for a free initial consultation in complete confidence.
+For further advice regarding common back injuries at work or any other enquiries, get in touch today for a free initial consultation in complete confidence.
 Choose one of the methods on the right-hand side of this page, or call us on 0113 200 9787 to find out how we can help you.